Skip to content

 Photo: Miomir Magdevski / Wikimedia Commons, CC BY-SA 4.0 - https://commons.wikimedia.org/wiki/File:Fortress_Golubac_05.jpg

 Belgrade is one of the best-placed capitals in the Balkans for a day out.
 Two great rivers, a ring of medieval fortresses, wine hills, a royal mausoleum and Serbia’s second city all sit within easy reach, and most can be done comfortably before dinner.
 The snag that trips people up is distance: half the trips sold as “day trips from Belgrade” are really 3 to 4 hours away, which turns a day out into a day in the car.
 So this guide splits them by how far they actually are and whether each is a genuine there-and-back day or one to give a night.
-Where a place has its own full guide on the site, you will find a link to it rather than a rehash here.
+Where a place has its own full guide on the site, you’ll find a link to it rather than a rehash here.
+For a two-day version west of the city there is the Valjevo and Divcibare escape.

 Which trips are a real day trip?